 This also is valuable when stopping for lights, avoiding that funny sight for onlookers to see the domino effect of cyclists crashing into each other, but not so much enjoyment for the cyclists behind.
 Shouting a clear “Stopping!” makes awareness immediate.

+How to cycle in a group safely means teamwork.
 Warn chatting cyclists behind or in front about any traffic with a “Car Back”, “Car Up” to keep people focused.

-Tips for Leading at the Front of the Peloton
+How to Lead at the Front of the Peloton

 To get to the front, always pass on your outside (say, “Passing” if necessary), then cycle with the head rider to get to their pace, then pull ahead of them in order they can now move back.